PDF in progress...

 Vacuum Sealing

-Removes air to slow oxidation and prevent freezer burn; extends shelf life of dried and frozen foods.
+Removes air to slow oxidation and prevent freezer burn; extends shelf life of dried and frozen foods significantly.

 Equipment: